Characterizing the boundary of the set of absolutely separable states and their generation via noisy environments: Introduction

-The main objectives of the present work is two-folded:~(i) We consider the characterization of absolutely separable states by exploring the boundary of the set of absolutely separable states when the quantum system is associated with a $2\otimes d$ Hilbert space.
-In particular, we show the states having rank-$(2d-1)$ in $2\otimes d$ always be extreme points of the set.
-On the otherhand, the states having full-rank can be interior as well as extreme points of the above set, which can be on or outside of the maximal ball.
-By exploring the boundary of this set, it is also possible to develop an algorithm to generate the absolutely separable states which stay outside the {\it maximal ball} (it is the maximal ball arround maximally mixed state in which all the states are separable) \cite{Zyczkowski98, Gurvits02}. (ii) We further search for noisy scenarios which result absolutely separable states.
+The main objectives of the present work is twofold:~(i) We consider the characterization of the boundary of the set of absolutely separable states when the quantum system is associated with a $2\otimes d$ Hilbert space.
+In particular, we show the states having rank-$(2d-1)$ in $2\otimes d$ always are extreme points of the set.
+On the other hand, the states having full-rank can be interior as well as extreme points of the above set, which can be on or outside of the maximal ball.
+By exploring the boundary of this set, it is also possible to develop an algorithm to generate the absolutely separable states which stay outside the {\it maximal ball} (it is the maximal ball around a maximally mixed state in which all the states are separable) \cite{Zyczkowski98, Gurvits02}.
+Moreover, we construct two-qubit absolutely separable states which are boundary points but not extreme points of the set of absolutely separable states.
+We then prove the existence of full-rank extreme points of that set (see Fig. \ref{diag} for schematic representation). (ii) We further search for noisy scenarios which result in absolutely separable states.
 Finding such situations can be interesting from the perspective of experiments.
 Specifically, we find critical strengths of local noise for different prototypical noise models \cite{Preskill98, Nielsen00}, which lead to absolutely separable states.
+Further, we find that when Haar uniformly generated two-qubit states are sent through noisy channels, the process of generating an absolutely separable state can distinguish three quantum channels, depolarizing, amplitude damping and phase damping channels.
 Since entangled states cannot be generated from absolutely separable states by applying global unitary operators, effects of local decoherence on state space induces irreversibility in the theory of entanglement.

-This manuscript is arranged as follows: After a few basics, presented in Sec.~\ref{sec2}, we characterize the set of absolutely separable states in Sec.~\ref{sec3}.
-In Sec.~\ref{sec4}, we address the question of irreversibility appeared due to the existence of absolutely separable states when an entangled state is affected by decoherence.
+This paper is arranged as follows: After a few basics, presented in Sec.~\ref{sec2}, we characterize the set of absolutely separable states in Sec.~\ref{sec3}.
+In Sec.~\ref{sec4}, we address the question of irreversibility appearing due to the existence of absolutely separable states when an entangled state is affected by decoherence.
 Finally, we conclude in Sec.~\ref{sec5}.